Temporary Separations

 Teresa Hall - Opelika, Alaska

 From the time that we begin to let ourselves believe that a positive pregnancy test could actually mean that we are going to be parents, or we receive that first darling photo from an adoption agency, we begin to fall in love with that incredible new little person.
 Conversely, that adorable (and sometimes, not so adorable) child begins to love and trust his or her parents even before birth.
-Whenever a parent and a young child have to be separated for an extended period, it is difficult for both parent and child.
+Whenever a parent and a young child have temporary separations, it is difficult for both parent and child.
 My heart goes out to all three of you!

 It is natural for your son to be clingy, confrontational, and sad.
 You can't make his negative feelings about being separated from his father go away, and it is not in your son's long-term emotional best interest to push these feelings down.
 When he acts out, help him use positive ways to communicate his feelings.
 Coloring, playing with clay, or using action figures to tell his story are all great ways to get your son to express his feelings.
 You can, however, diminish the negative emotional effects of this separation on your son by working together as a family to build a close relationship between your son and his father.